Self-hosted Forgejo runner in Kubernetes

 metadata:

-name: gitea-act-runner-config
+name: forgejo-runner-config

 namespace: forgejo